chaseholladay/Git_outta_town/README.md

 Heroku deployed link: "https://coding-bootcamp-project-1.herokuapp.com/index.html"

 ## Concept

 Our original concept was a website where the user could get information about which locations around the US are the best place to live, based on certain criteria such as average temperature and crime rate.
-This idea morphed into our final idea, that of a travel website where the user could search a city, state, and date range, and it would bring up various pieces of information aobut the city, as well as a dynamically created table of different types of events going on around that city during that date range.
+This idea morphed into our final idea.
+A travel app where the user searches a city, state, and date range.
+Various pieces of information about the city are returned, as well as a dynamically created table of events occurring that city during that date range.

 ## Technologies
 We used many different libraries in our website, including...